andromedaprotocol/andromeda-core/.github/pull_request_template.md

 Examples:

-- Added new caching layer for frequently accessed validator states
+- Added validation checks for all inputs

 # Testing